mostafaasadi/piping/README.md

 - `cd piping`
 - `nohup python3 piping.py &`

-# config
+# Configuration
-for change in servers(add/remove/edite) edite line 25-32 `` name = servers('server name',
+To change IPs (add/remove/edit) line 25-32
+`` name = servers('server name',
 'ip',
 'ping in offline/online',
-'enable GPIO (on raspberrypi) check with condition True/False (recommand : enable for one online server)') `` and other config (line 34-43)
+'enable GPIO (on raspberrypi) check with condition True/False (recommanded: enable for IPs outside your LAN)') `` and other configurations (line 34-43).

-## GPIO mode
+## RaspberryPi GPIO activation
-if you run it on raspberrypi , enable `gpiomode` on line 40 and connect LED acording to this
+If you are running piping on RaspberryPi, enable `gpiomode` on line 40.
+Then connect RGB LED according to this diagram:
 ![piping](https://raw.githubusercontent.com/mostafaasadi/piping/master/physical-pin-numbers.png)
-and config `redpin`,`greenpin` and `bluepin` in config section
+finally set `redpin`,`greenpin` and `bluepin` in configuration section.

 # Usage
-**piping** creat a plot with name `ping-graph.html` and update it , also on `gpiomode` on raspberrypi it blink LEDs (blue for offline ping , green for less than `condition` , red for more than `condition` and duble red blink for no internet connection)
+**piping** creates the plot as `ping-graph.html` and updates it according to settings.
+If you are running piping on RaspberryPi or compatible SBC, it is possible to turn on `gpiomode` and blink an RGB LED with user configurable setting interactively.
+Blue color is usually used for IPs of devices in your LAN (e.g. routers).
+Red and Green LEDs could be turned on or blinked using multiple conditions.
+Please refer to the comments in configuration section for more information.